 4. Your Follow Through

-After you have given a 10 seconds warning, you must always always always follow through with the time out if your child hasn’t changed their behaviour.
-No time out tactic is more important than staying consistent on your follow through.
+After you have given a 10 seconds warning, you must always always always follow through with the timeout if your child hasn’t changed their behaviour.
+None of the other timeout tactics are more important than staying consistent on your follow through.